keu/docs/astro/executors.md

 ### Kubernetes worker autoscaling logic

-By default, each task on Astro runs in a dedicated Kubernetes Pod with 1 CPU and 256Mi of memory.
+By default, each task on Astro runs in a dedicated Kubernetes Pod with up to 1 CPU and 384 Mi of memory.
 These Pods run on a worker node in your Astro data plane.
 If a worker node can't run any more Pods, Astro automatically provisions a new worker node to begin running any queued tasks in new Pods.

 ### Customize a task's Kubernetes Pod